 - Gather bottled drinking water and non-perishable, ready-to-eat food to last a few days.

 If the lights go off, the first thing to do is determine whether it is really a power outage or a problem with your own breaker.
 Reach for your flashlight and check your main electric panel.
-If you have blown a fuse or tripped a breaker, one or more of the switches may be turned off.
+If you have tripped a breaker, one or more of the switches may be turned off.
 Simply turn it back on and power should be restored.

-If it is not a fuse or a breaker, check to see whether power is out for your neighbors too.
+If it is not a fuse or breaker, check to see whether that power is out for your neighbors, too.
 Power can be lost in a very localized area.
 For instance, houses that are served by the same pole-mounted power transformer will be dark, while houses next door are fully lit.

 A battery radio lets you keep up with the news from the outside world.
 Make sure you have extra batteries.
 You could also use your car radio in an emergency, but remember the dangers of running a vehicle in an enclosed garage.